polio-nanopore/realtime-polio/README.md

 }
 ```

 Optional for RAMPART, but required for the downstream analysis pipeline, the ``barcodes.csv`` file describes which barcode corresponds to which sample.
-Note that you can have more than one barcode for each sample, but they will be merged in the analysis.

 ```
 barcodes.csv